lidofinance/lido-earn/docs/specification.md

 * `MANAGER_ROLE`: Can trigger `redeem()` and `distribute()` operations.
 * `RECIPIENTS_MANAGER_ROLE`: Can replace recipient addresses via `replaceRecipient()`.

+**Errors:**

+* `InvalidAdminAddress(address admin)`: Thrown when admin address is zero in constructor.
+* `InvalidRecipientsLength()`: Thrown when recipients array is empty or length mismatches basis points array.
+* `InvalidRecipientAddress(address recipient)`: Thrown when recipient address is zero or duplicate, or when replacing with same/zero address.
+* `InvalidBasisPoints(address recipient, uint256 basisPoints)`: Thrown when basis points are zero for a recipient.
+* `InvalidBasisPointsSum()`: Thrown when sum of all basis points doesn't equal MAX_BASIS_POINTS (10,000).
+* `DuplicateRecipient(address account)`: Thrown when trying to add or replace with a duplicate recipient address.
+* `InvalidRecipientIndex(uint256 index)`: Thrown when recipient index is out of bounds in replaceRecipient.
+* `InsufficientBalance()`: Thrown when trying to distribute with zero token balance.
+* `NoAvailableSharesToRedeem()`: Thrown when trying to redeem with no shares or vault refuses redemption.

 #### `constructor`

 Initializes the distributor with fixed allocation weights; recipient addresses can be rotated later via admin role (basis points remain unchanged).